-The development of EU energy policy has shifted over the last three to four decades – from a high level of public intervention in the energy sector in the 1970s and 1980s to evolution of a common energy policy in the 1990’s and early 2000s
+The development of EU energy policy has shifted over the last three to four decades – from a high level of public intervention in the energy sector in the 1970s and 1980s to the evolution of a common energy policy in the 1990s and early 2000s

-Although the EEC treaty did not provide for the harmonization of energy policies and energy legislation.
-Under article 191 TFEU, the EU can pursue any environmental policy with a view to achieving those objectives – including protecting health, use of natural resources, and combating climate change.
+Although the EEC treaty did not harmonize energy policies and energy legislation, under article 191 TFEU, the EU can pursue any environmental policy to achieve those objectives – including protecting health, use of natural resources, and combating climate change.

 The Lisbon Treaty, effective in 2009, made climate change a significant priority for the EU.
 Article 194 TFEU calls for: